surniaulula/wpsso/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Renamed the "SSO" top menu item to "Social / Search".
 	* Renamed the "Social Settings" metabox to "Social / Search Optimization".
 * *Bugfixes*
 	* None